How To Repair Your Credit?

 Step 4: Negotiate Payoffs

 If you have large collection accounts, it is hard to just pay them off.
 If it is a struggle, it is better to negotiate the balances down and pay them off now rather than waiting.
-Of course, ask for a deletion letter.
+Of course, ask for a deletion letter if possible.
+Negotiated payoffs are worse on your credit than a full repayment but a negotiated payoff is better than an outstanding collection or charged off balance.

 Step 5: Dispute Dispute Dispute

 Pull your free report at www.annualcreditreport.com where you’re able to get a free report each year from each credit bureau.
 While getting the reports, you’ll have the ability to dispute accounts.
 We recommend disputing all negative accounts.
-You’ll find that many items will immediately fall off your credit, especially smaller paid collection accounts.
-Disputing accounts with balances will not help because every creditor will respond to the credit bureaus.
+You’ll find that many items will immediately fall off your credit, especially smaller, paid collection accounts.
+Disputing accounts with balances will not help because every creditor that is owed money will respond to the credit bureaus.
 By doing this, you’re betting on the creditors not responding.

 These are not guaranteed methods to magically increase your credit score, but doing them will help.
-Many people who have poor credit are afraid to talk to the creditors.
+Many people who have poor credit are afraid to even talk to their creditors.
 This does not help anyone.
-There are credit repair companies out there that have some strong claims, but short of hiring a service, these are ways that you, as a prospective borrower can repair your credit.
+There are credit repair companies out there that have some strong claims, but short of hiring a service, these are ways that you, as a prospective borrower, can repair your credit.